percona/community/content/events/streams-pg/2022-04-21-setting-up-failover-via-a-replica-for-postgresql.md

 ---
-title: "Setting Up Failover via a Replica for PostgreSQL - Percona Community PostgreSQL Live Stream & Chat - April, 21st"
+title: "Setting Up Failover via a Replica for PostgreSQL - Percona Community PostgreSQL Live Stream & Chat - May, 6th"
 description: "Learn more about setting up failover via a replica for PostgreSQL on April 21st at 3:00 pm EDT  / 08:00 PM CEST"
 draft: false
+images:
+  - events/streams-pg/PG-Stream-Week-4-may6.jpg
 weight: 1
 date: Fri, 6th May 2022, 21:00:00 +0000
 speakers: